AlexisBDL/StoryManager/README.md

 list [-c -o -d] <value>
 ```

-List ID and title of stories in my db, you can use an other db with flag -d <dbTarget>.
-Also, you can filter closed and opened stories whith flags -c for "close" and -o "open"
+List ID and title of stories in my db, you can use another db with flag -d <dbTarget>.
+Also, you can filter closed and opened stories with flags -c for "close" and -o "open"
 ______________________________
 ```
 user